ditazan/js-quiz/Readme.md

 - js
 - bootstrap
 - jquery
-- bootstrap

-## How it works
+## how it works
 The user is asked to select the odd color out until they run out of time.
-This site utilizes local storage to save the players' scores.
+Highscores are saved in the browser's local storage.